 Treasure Bay is quite an impressive theatrical set composing of an indoor lagoon with an authentically replicated 18th-century Spanish galleon anchored right in the center.
 Surrounding the ship is a hexagonal showroom with tiered seating for the audience/diners.
 Each side is designated a color that corresponds with your assigned pirate mascot.

 As for the show itself.
-Well, I’m not gonna provide any spoilers, but let me just say that it is jammed packed with excitement.
+Well, I’m not gonna give any spoilers out, but let me just say that it is jammed packed with excitement.
 I mean, when the storyline involves Santa, Mrs. Claus, an elf, and pirates, how can it not be?
 There’s special effects, swordplay, stunts, cannon blasts (yes, cannon blasts inside the arena), pyrotechnics, (yes, that too), acrobatics, singing, and so much more.
 It really is great fun for the entire family.

-Pirate’s Take Christmas! runs December 1 to December 25, 2017.
+Pirate’s Take Christmas! runs November 30 to December 25, 2018.
 But if you can’t make it to this holiday show, don’t fret.
 Pirate’s Dinner Adventure is open year ’round to entertain guests of all ages.
-But for our Sugarfoot and Ry Famventures readers, we have something extra special just for you!
-Buy one general admission ticket and get one free!
+Check Groupon for discounted rates.
+They’re currently running a 26% to 48% off promo, but act fast before they go.
+Goldstar has also been known to offer similar deals.

 Pirate’s Dinner Adventure is located in entertainment city Buena Park in North Orange County.
 Nearby attractions include Medieval Times Dinner and Tournament and Knott’s Berry Farm.
 Disneyland and Disney California Adventure in neighboring Anaheim are only six miles away.
 So if you’re from out-of-town and looking to add to your things to do in SoCal or just a local wanting a fun night out with the family, get your tickets to Pirates Take Christmas! before Santa and Mrs. Claus head back to the North Pole.